 Oxford Adoption Foundation, Inc. offers low-interest loans of up to $5,000 to adoptive families.

 Parenthood for Me offers grants to adoptive families pursuing domestic or international adoptions who can demonstrate significant financial need.

 Pathways for Little Feet provides interest-free loans to qualifying families based primarily on (but not limited to) financial need.

 Resources 4 Adoption provides the very latest in Adoption Financing Education, Information, and Resources.

 The Sparrow Fund provides grants to cover the cost of medical reviews from qualifying US providers for families adopting internationally.

 United Healthcare Children's Foundation provides grants to cover prescribed medical services (not fully covered by insurance) for children in need.

 The ABBA Fund provides married Christian couples interest-free loans to cover adoption expenses.
 These loans are typically no more than 1/3 of the total adoption cost and range from about $6,000 - $8,000.

 America’s Christian Credit Union offers low interest rate adoption loans awarded to Christian families.

-God's Grace Adoption Ministry provides matching grants in the $2,500 range, or assistance with fundraising, for Christian families.
+God's Grace Adoption Ministry provides matching grants up to $1,000 for Christian families.